jagrafft/vision/docs/whitepaper/src/whitepaper.md

     - Google, the owner and developer of VP9, grants an "in-kind" license that terminates on patent litigation.[@WebMLicense:misc]
 3. H.264 is ubiquitous and there is already widespread support for HEVC/H.265 *and* VP9.
 Exposure to royalty fees depends on the engineering of a particular content service.[@Ozer:2017:online]

-As of this writing, there are at least three (3) patent pools for H.265/HEVC,[@Rayburn:2017:online] one (1) for the H.26L pools,[^mpeg-la] and at least one significant patent holder which does not participate in any pool.[@IAMTechnicolor:2016:online] Inconsistent participation by patent holders has been identifed as a barrier to adoption of the HEVC standard,[@Vaughn:2016:online] and waiting in the wings is the Alliance for Open Media's AV1--an as-of-yet untested format whose adoption is expected but by no means guaranteed.
+At least one significant patent holder, Technicolor, does not participate in any pool,[@IAMTechnicolor:2016:online] and inconsistent participation by patent holders has been identifed as a barrier to adoption of the HEVC standard.[@Vaughn:2016:online] Google offers VP9-related patents royalty-free, a trend the Alliance for Open Media will likely continue with the forthcoming AV1 format, which is as-of-yet untested and cannot be assumed market viable.

+*vision*'s open and free codebase allows medical simulation laboratories to control how and where patent-protected technologies penetrate their ecosystem.
+As formats and technologies change, *vision* can be modified to accommodate, further enabling medical simulation laboratories to meet their needs.

 ## Addressing Challenges and Removing Barriers
-- aligned with open source tools
-- avoids vendor/platform (clear up) lock-in
-- inclusiveness ("community aware")
-- increases visibility of difficult engineering issues
-- fundamentally different motivations
+*vision* increases the visibility of genuine engineering challenges and responds with a resillient, modern, reactive microservice-based architecture that is performant, stable, and scalable.
+It is a free and open codebase that utilizes free and open techonology by default, avoding vendor lock-in and insulating users from profit-motivated licensing schemes. *vision* is community-focused, developed specifically to meet the needs of medical simulation laboratories while ensuring their data remain their own.

 ## References
-[^cite]: **THIS NEEDS A CITATION!!**
 [^chaos-engineering]: For Netflix, understanding the fail points of their system became so difficult they introduced a testing method called Chaos Engineering which involves delibeately crashing their production servers, sometimes under peak loads.
 See https://medium.com/netflix-techblog/tagged/chaos-engineering
 [^ffmpeg-dominance]: Though other AV utilities are available FFmpeg is mature, performant, and free and open-source, making it a very popular choice.
 The author is not aware of any simulation data services that use an alternate AV utility.
 [^h26-patent-license-terms]: See https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding#Patent_license_terms